 In the last forty years, Dr. Johnson and her colleagues have further developed and refined the Emotionally Focused Therapy model.
 As a result, there have been many empirically supported research studies.
-Consequently, the studies found that 70-75% of couples moved away from distress to recovery, and approximately 90% show significant improvements (ICEEFT.com).
+Consequently for couples therapy, the studies found that 70-75% of couples moved away from distress to recovery, and approximately 90% show significant improvements (ICEEFT.com).

 My passion is to work with individuals, couples, and families to improve connection and closeness.
 As a result, clients are better equipped to have conversations where barriers previously existed.
 I use the Emotionally Focused Therapy (EFT) model to achieve your goals.
 Over the past 20 years I’ve struggled through relationships, friendships, and family systems.
 I cannot tell you the amount of sleepless nights I had over common relational communication.